-I am a Hubspot Inbound Certified B2B technology writer and marketing professional with over fifteen years helping customers acquire and adopt solutions such as CRM, ECM and IT Security.
+I am a Hubspot Inbound Certified digital writer and marketing professional with over five years helping clients to publish compelling content for their web properties.

 You might be a teenager, wondering how you’ll spend your summer vacation other than working at your part-time job.
 Maybe you’re a parent of a teen, wanting them to gain some valuable skills this year besides improving their video gaming prowess in the basement.